Vavassor/AdString/Documentation/source/reference/aft-string/functions/aft-allocate.rst

     Allocate a block of memory.

-    This function may be used-defined as described in :doc:`../../custom-memory-management`.
+    This function may be user-defined as described in :doc:`../../custom-memory-management`.
 Otherwise, the default implementation
     of this function will use :c:func:`calloc` to get the required memory.